Max Park: 3×3×3

 Park held the world record for the average of five 3×3×3 solves on four occasions and set the former world record for a single 3×3×3 solve with a time of 3.13 seconds at Pride in Long Beach 2023.
 His average record was surpassed on March 12, 2023, when 9-year-old Yiheng Wang achieved a 4.69-second average at the Yong Jun KL Speedcubing 2023 event in Kuala Lumpur, Malaysia.
 Wang also surpassed Park's single world record with a time of 3.08 seconds at XMUM Cube Open 2025 in Sepang, Selangor, Malaysia.

 4×4×4

-Park holds the North American record for average of five 4×4×4 solves: 18.74 seconds, set at Mission Viejo 2025, and the world record for a single solve with a time of 15.71, achieved at Colorado Mountain Tour - Evergreen 2024.
+Park holds the North American record for average of five 4×4×4 solves: 18.74 seconds, set at Mission Viejo 2025, and the former world record for a single solve with a time of 15.71, achieved at Colorado Mountain Tour, which was beaten by Tymon Kolasiński at the 2025 Spanish championships with a time of 15.18 seconds.